BRACES

 What will my teeth look like?

 How your teeth will look depends entirely on how well you cared for them while wearing braces.
-They may look perfect if you cared for them well, or they may be stained with yellow tartar and marks called "white scars " if you did a poor job.
+They may look perfect if you cared for them well, or they may be stained with yellow tartar and marks called "white spots" if you did a poor job.

 What's next?